F0lak/dm_open_ref/ref/proc/flist.md

 **Returns:**
 +   A list of files contained in the specified directory and whose names begin with the specified text.
-The names of sub-directories are listed too, and are marked by a trailing \"/\".
+The names of sub-directories are listed too, and are marked by a trailing "/".

-The path is of the form \"dir1/dir2/\.../file\".
-Only files beginning with the \"file\" part are listed, so be sure to end a directory name with \"/\" if you wish to see its contents.
-Otherwise you will just get that directory name back with a \"/\" appended.
+The path is of the form "dir1/dir2/.../file".
+Only files beginning with the "file" part are listed, so be sure to end a directory name with "/" if you wish to see its contents.
+Otherwise you will just get that directory name back with a "/" appended.

 Only files and sub-directories directly contained in the